Ratchet & Clank Future: Quest for Booty: Plot

 Rusty Pete arrives and, with the help of Slag's still-functioning head, guides Ratchet and Talwyn to Darkwater's tomb in Morrow Caverns.
 After Talwyn is separated from the group by a cave-in, Ratchet and Pete travel on and reach Darkwater's ship.
 Pete then connects Slag's head to Darkwater's body, revealing that his only loyalty is to his former captain.
-Resurrected, Slag, sharing his new body with the vengeful spirit of Darkwater, takes control of Darkwater's ghost crew and fleet and sets out to pillage Hoolefar Island.
+Resurrected, Slag, sharing his new body with the vengeful spirit of Darkwater, takes control of Darkwater's ghost crew and fleet, and sets out to pillage Hoolefar Island.
 After a pitched battle on the beach, the pirates are defeated and retreat.

 With the Smuggler's help, Ratchet locates Darkwater Cove, where the Star is said to be hidden.
 After passing a series of tests set up by Darkwater, Ratchet accesses the treasure vault, only to fall into a cavern.
 The pirates arrive, confiscate the Star, and take Talwyn captive, leaving Sprocket to keep Ratchet from following them.
 Upon defeating him, Ratchet and the Smuggler pursue the enemy fleet.

 Rescuing Talwyn, Ratchet confronts Slag and Darkwater, defeating them in a series of battles and eventually knocking them into the water.
-Pete goes to rescue them, allowing Ratchet to claim the star.
+Pete goes to rescue them, allowing Ratchet to claim the Star.
 Returning to the island, Ratchet activates the Obsidian Eye and learns that Clank has been damaged by overexposure to Zoni energy, losing his memories in the process.
-The Zoni reveal that they have found a doctor to fix him - specifically, Ratchet's old enemy Doctor Nefarious.
-Ratchet and Talwyn set off to save Clank, and the game ends with a stranded Pete and Slag adrift in the middle of the ocean.
+The Zoni reveal that they have found a doctor to fix him - specifically Doctor Nefarious.
+Recognizing his old enemy, Ratchet and Talwyn set off to save Clank, as Pete and Slag are revealed to be stranded adrift in the middle of the ocean.

 Release

+Quest for Booty was released exclusively for the PlayStation 3 via PlayStation Network in North America and Europe on August 21, 2008, and in Australia and Japan on August 22.
+It was also physically released on Blu-ray Disc in Europe with the exception of the United Kingdom on September 12, 2008, and in Asia on September 25, 2008.
+Due to its shorter length, it was released at a low price point in comparison to standard retail games.

-Quest for Booty was announced as one of the free games given by Sony as part of their 'Welcome Back' package as a result of the PlayStation intrusion, which left users offline for over 3 weeks.
-(Europe and Australia only, replacing the game Super Stardust HD being offered in North America).
+The game was announced as one of the free games distributed by Sony as part of their 'Welcome Back' package in Europe and Australia as a result of the 2011 PlayStation Network outage, which left users unable to connect to PlayStation servers for over 3 weeks.